 Duda: Plans and pricing

-Duda offers three standard subscription options, along with custom enterprise-level solutions for larger businesses.
+Duda offers three standard subscription option (opens in new tab)s, along with custom enterprise-level solutions for larger businesses.
 All plans include secure Amazon Web Services hosting, HTTPS encryption, multi-language support, and access to the Duda App Store.

 The cheapest Basic plan costs $14 a month with annual billing, and provides support for one website.
 It is a little limited, though, with only email support and the most basic site-building tools.